Barbeint123/EyeMindExtended/README.md

     ```

-# User Manual
+# Features

-The video in  https://andaloussi.org/SoftwareX2023/demo.html illustrates the procedures explained in this section.
+The EyeMind features is explained in the following video https://andaloussi.org/SoftwareX2023/demo.html.

+The added OpenFace functionality is incorporated behind the scenes, and its output data is found under the same output directory as the EyeMind functionality.